GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

 Note that the certificate provisioning may take some time.
 Also, it's up to you to configure the DNS records to point to the static IP allocated for the Ingress in the first step of this section.

 At this step, you should be able to access the Flyte dashboard via the domain you specified.
-The only problem is that the application is not secured.
-Flyte supports OAuth2 and OpenId Connect authentication, and you can follow the [official guide](https://docs.flyte.org/en/latest/deployment/configuration/auth_setup.html) to configure it.
-Otherwise, when authentication is not needed, you might consider using [Identity-Aware Proxy](https://cloud.google.com/iap/docs) to just limit access to the dashboard.
+The only thing left is to secure the application.
+Flyte supports OAuth2 and OpenId Connect authentication, there is a guide on how to configure it [here](https://docs.flyte.org/en/latest/deployment/configuration/auth_setup.html).
+In case you don't need authentication, consider using [Identity-Aware Proxy](https://cloud.google.com/iap/docs) to limit access to the dashboard.
 The next section will guide you through this process.

 ## Limit access to the Flyte dashboard using Identity-Aware Proxy